-Let’s face it, whiteboard animation videos are not the most affordable type of marketing content.
+Let’s face it, whiteboard and cartoon animation videos are not the most affordable type of marketing content.
 When it comes down to it, one of the most important guidelines to keep in mind is your budget.

 In the perfect world, you would take no shortcuts and make no compromises on your message and your vision.
 But sometimes you have to, and that’s OK!

 Only have enough for a 1-minute video?
 Not a problem – just create a super-short, engaging advert that gets leads into your marketing funnel.

 Debating if you should splurge some more and make a 3-minute video instead of a 2-minute one?
 Apply Rule #1 and see if it works for you… or forget the rules and go “the shorter, the better” – you can spend the rest of the money on traffic!

 Whatever you do, don’t just copy someone else’s case studies, or follow another marketer’s advice without considering these five rules.
 Then you will be able to create a whiteboard and cartoon animation video of just the perfect length – the ones that works for your brand, and your target audience.